sologenic/com-fs-document-model/MODEL.md

 | Status | `DocumentStatus` | Required | Current status of this item (see related enum) |

 **Use Cases:**
-- Creating new document records
+- Creating new document records with complete information
-- Retrieving document information
-- Updating document data
+- Updating document information
+- Associating items with specific organizations
 - Tracking status for administrative purposes

 **Important Notes:**
+- The `OrganizationID` must be a valid UUID format
 - The `Status` field determines the current state of this item

 #### File {#file}